 If you have children, they likely have at least one transformer toy, or if you grew up any time after 1984, you likely remember at least one transformer from your childhood.
 So, even if you aren’t a fan of the Transformers franchise yourself, you will likely still recognize the logo and the brand.

-But how can a company someone isn’t even interested in becoming so recognizable?
+But how can a company someone isn’t even interested in become so recognizable?
 Well, the answer lies with a great logo.
 And that’s exactly how the Transformers brand found universal success.

 To learn more about the history of this iconic brand, and how the Autobots logo (within the brand) has transformed over the years, read on below.

 Autobots are a core part of the Transformers brand, which was started in 1984 by both the American toymaker, Hasbro, and the Japanese toy brand, Takara Tomy.
 Hasbro and Takara Tomy wanted to create a franchise that would depict the battles of autonomous robots.
 At that time, no other companies were creating an entire franchise line around this.